 [September 2019 update: It's hard to believe that Bruce Springsteen is 70 years old on September 23 — but age is just a number, and the eternally youthful rocker shows no signs of slowing down.
-He released one of the best albums of his career, Western Stars, earlier this year and there's a concert film of the same name on the horizon, in theatres this October.
-That Western Stars juggernaut arrives on the heels of a critically-praised theatre debut, Springsteen on Broadway, and a Netflix documentary of that event.
+He released one of the best albums of his career, Western Stars, earlier this year and there's a concert film of the same name.
+That juggernaut arrives on the heels of a critically-praised theatre debut, Springsteen on Broadway, and a Netflix documentary of that event.

 If you frequently drive down New Jersey's Garden State Parkway, you know that Exit 102 leads you to Asbury Park, a seaside city with a name that still resonates like a classic rock anthem—thanks to Bruce Springsteen.
 In reality, New Jersey's local hero was born in Long Branch, closer to Exit 105, a town also stung with the salt of the Atlantic Ocean and the economic woes of the working class.
 No matter where Bruce calls home in Jersey, there's no denying that this native son has edged out one of his own influences, Hoboken's Frank Sinatra, in dominating not only that state's folklore, but a permanent state of mind in music.